piotrpl/CarND-Vehicle-Detection/README.md

 ####2.
 Filter for false positives and overlapping bounding boxes.

-The code for this step is contained in the `process_heat()` function in the "pipeline" section of the `solution.ipny` IPython notebook.
+The code for this step is contained in the `process_heat()` function in the "pipeline" section of the `solution.ipnyb` IPython notebook.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 Furhter, assuming that each blob corresponded to a vehicle I constructed bounding boxes to cover the area of each blob detected.